 This full-time EMT training program is the introductory course for those wishing to pursue a career in prehospital emergency medicine and is conducted over a five week period with classroom sessions held each day from 8:30 am till 4:30 pm Monday through Friday.
 This course highlights the basic knowledge and skills necessary for individuals who wish to obtain state or national certification as an Emergency Medical Technician and adheres to the 2009 National EMS Education Standards Guidelines which are based on the National EMS Core Content and the National EMS Scope of Practice that define the minimal entry-level educational competencies for each level of EMS training and has replaced the DOT National Standards curricula used in the past.

 The course consists of 140 hours of classroom time that includes hands-on skills training sessions.
 The student must also schedule, outside of class time, an in-hospital emergency department rotation where they will observe and assist with the assessment and management of 15 different patients.
-The student will also have the opportunity to experience the prehospital setting where they may ride-along with a professional ambulance crew observing the workings out on the street.
 Students who successfully complete this program are immediately eligible to take the National Registry of EMTs computer based certification examination that leads to full certification at the EMT level in the State of Iowa, as well as with the National Registry of EMTs.

 Register for the EMT Training Program